 Our survey indicated a strong student awareness of academic archives possessed by the Greek community and an intense belief in the advantages that possessing old academic materials may provide.
 Some members of our group are part of Greek fraternities and sororities, and we can also confirm as upperclassmen at CMU that in addition to these organizations, we know various clubs and networks of friends most certainly share old academic material with one another.
 Our results show that 75% of students believe that Greek organizations have academic archives [Survey Page 5 Question 1].
 In addition, 89% of students think that possessing old academic materials in general provides an advantage [Survey Page 5 Question 6].
-When specifying if the advantage provided by each type of academic material would be significant (specifically, change the letter grade achieved in the class), a significant distinction was observed between a type of material such as old exams (62%) versus old notes (14.67%) [Survey Page 4 Question 2].
-The significance of this difference was established using the baseline rule that two estimated percentages are different as long as their difference is greater than: 2 11- 1 1+ type/source of academic material, a large portion of students (often the majority) stated that they believed it was not cheating [Survey Page 5 Question 9].
+When specifying if the advantage provided by each type of academic material would be significant (specifically, change the letter grade achieved in the class), a clear distinction was observed between old exams (62%) and programs (44.7% but more important than it might seem because this option is only relevant for technical majors) versus old notes (14.67%) [Survey Page 4 Question 2].

+When reviewing results such as the ones listed above, it might lead a casual observer to guess that students disapprove of the materials' usage.
+However, in contrast to such a hypothesis, we found that when asked about the ethics of using each individual type/source of academic material, a large portion of students (often the majority) stated that they believed it was not cheating [Survey Page 5 Question 9].
 In particular, 97.3% of students believe that utilizing classmates is not cheating and 92.7% believe that using students who took the class before is not cheating.
 One of the most stunning results was for the usage of old exams, which most people would say provides the biggest advantage: 58% of students believe that using old exams is not cheating.
-While this last result in particular has the fixed proportion value of 50% within our margin of error (\pm 8%) and therefore does not show majority support, our overall results from this question show that very few types of old academic material usage are considered to be cheating by undergraduates.
-Specifically, in-class peers (97.3%), old notes (96.7%), internet sources (96%0, students who have completed the class (92.7%), and even old homework (65.3%) all established a clear majority even when taking into account our 8% margin of error.
+While this last result in particular has the value of 50% within our margin of error (\pm 8%), our overall results from this question show that very few types of old academic material usage are considered to be cheating by undergraduates.